 Sloe’s lips lifted at the corners.
 “Thanks, Mom.”

 “You could have invited her to join us.”
 Ivory smacked herself in the head.
 “Why didn’t I think of that sooner?
 You could have had dinner together, and I wouldn’t feel so bad about leaving you at a table with strangers.”

 At her son’s expression of horror, Ivory quickly added, “But who invites a girl to a funeral, right?
 Because that would be dumb, which is why I never should have suggested it.”

 She frowned, trying to remember what dating was like at Sloe’s age, unsure whether he and Raven were a couple.
 Part of her wasn’t sure she wanted to know.
-Aborealian years were long, and memories of her own teen years had begun to fade.
+Aborealian years were long, and memories of her adolescent years had begun to fade.